+The BMW M54 engine was first introduced in 2000.
+BMW produced the M54 until 2006 when the N52 replaced it.
 Improvements over the M52TU include a new aluminum block, a new intake manifold, an advanced Siemens MS 43 engine management system, a fully independent electronic throttle, and a non-fuel return system.

-Is the M54 a reliable engine?
+Is the M54 Reliable?

-Common M54 Engine Issues
+6 Most Common M54 Engine Issues:

 The most common M54 problem areas include the cooling system, VANOS, oil leaks, and vacuum leaks.

-Cooling System Failure
+1. Water Pump & Cooling System Failure

 Not all parts of the M54 are built to last, and the best example of that is the cooling system which does suffer from a few distinct issues.
 The water pump is known to fail and so are the coolant hoses, the expansion tank, and the radiator.
 The cooling system is arguably the weakest part of the M54 which isn’t too big of a surprise as the M54 isn’t the only BMW straight-six with known cooling system issues.